 Graduation can occur any quarter and involves an official audit ensuring that all aspects of a student's degree program are satisfactorily fulfilled according to requirements outlined in the respective program guidebook.
 Upon verification of completed degree requirements, the university dates and confers the degree and issues an official university diploma - sent by mail to each graduate.
 See steps below.

 Commencement occurs each June as a ceremony designed to acknowledge the accomplishment of students' programs of study for the current academic year (fall quarter through summer quarter).
 As such, and to maximize the meaningfulness of the occasion for its participants, the University recommends that students who wish to participate in the ceremony do so after their degrees are conferred (i.e. conferred during the prior fall or winter quarters) or if all degree requirements are fully registered for by May 15 and will be completed during the spring or summer quarter of the current academic year.
 Note: For a student's name to appear in the commencement program booklet, his/her degree must be conferred during the prior fall or winter quarters or he/she must apply for degree conferral no later than Feb.
 1 prior to the June ceremony for spring or summer quarters.
 Attendance at Commencement is optional.
-For information about Commencement, click here
+For more information, see the Commencement website

 Steps to Ensure Readiness for Degree Conferral: